powershell1/LineClone/README.md

 The server started on port 80!
 New socket
 ```
-add on_message listener and send message to all client except sender
+add on_message listener and send messages to all clients except the sender
 #### Server
 ```javascript
 const express = require("express");